Is this chart lying to me? Automating the detection of misleading visualizations: Explanation of Misviz examples

 \textbf{(6) Discretized continuous variable} Germany and Denmark have similar values, but are shown in different colors.
 Meanwhile, Austria shares Germany’s color despite being further apart in value.
 The discrete color scale exaggerates differences between countries.

 \textbf{(7) Inconsistent tick intervals} The dates on the horizontal axis are spaced unevenly.
-This distorts the slope of the trend line and gives a misleading impression of the average wedding costs progression over time.
+This distorts the slope of the trend line and gives a misleading impression of the progression of average wedding costs over time.

 \textbf{(8) Dual axis} The scores for John and Adam are plotted on separate vertical axes.
-While the visual gap on test 3 looks small on the left axis, the actual difference is 11\%, not 1\%. \\
+While the visual gap on test 3 looks small on the left axis, the actual difference is 11\%, not 1\%.

 \textbf{(9) Inappropriate use of line chart} A line chart is used to connect values across a categorical variable.
 The line implies a trend that does not exist.